limbas/limbas/README.md

 ------

 Make sure to **back up** the directories before updating.\
-To update an existing Limbas system, replace the "limbas_src" and "vendor" folders.
+To update an existing Limbas system, replace the "limbas_src", "vendor" and "assets" (in "public") folders.

 Default credentials
 -------------------